hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/NoSQL Explorer.md

 ![](img/11.png)

-* *Collection* : Select the Collection from which you want to remove documents.
 * *Query* : The selection criteria for the Remove operation.
 All documents matching this criteria will be removed.

 ### Index